 - Programme B-PDS-P Bachelor's, 1. year of study, summer semester, 2 credits, compulsory

 Teacher / Lecturer

-1. Art of the first half of the 19th century - neoclassicism and empire;
+Art of the first half of the 19th century - neoclassicism, empire, romanticism and realism.

-4. Art of the first half of the 19th century - Czech art of the 19th century, distinctive personalities;
+Art of the first half of the 19th century - Czech art of the 19th century, distinctive personalities.

-5. Art of the first half of the 19th century - the Arts and Crafts movement, the official art, Impressionism, Post-Impressionism, Symbolism and Art Nouveau.
+Art of the second half of the 19th century - the Arts and Crafts movement, the official art, Impressionism, Post-Impressionism, Symbolism and Art Nouveau.

-9. Art of the first half of the 20th century - avant-garde orientations of the early 20th century (fauvism, expressionism, cubism, futurism and metaphysical painting, abstract art);
+Art of the first half of the 20th century - avant-garde orientations of the early 20th century (fauvism, expressionism, cubism, futurism and metaphysical painting, abstract art).

-10. Art of the first half of the 20th century - the interwar period (dadaism, surrealism, Bauhaus);
+Art of the first half of the 20th century - the interwar period (dadaism, surrealism, Bauhaus).

-12. Development of architecture of the first half of the 20th century;
+Development of architecture of the first half of the 20th century.

 eLearning: currently opened course